kevaleb/wineryguild.com/_posts/2016-05-31-why-it-sucks-to-sell-wine-online.md

 <br>Get in front of customers when they’re searching for wineries in your area.

 **2. Featured Wineries**
-<br>Share your story with everyone we know, and a bunch that we don't.
+<br>Share your story with everyone we know, and a bunch that we don’t.

 **3. Special Offers**
 <br>Make a lot of sales all at once by choosing a single bottle and promoting it to our followers.